podulator/streamdeck-pi-home/README.md

 - 1 : N/A
 - 2 : N/A
 - 3 : Scroll through the Scrollers manually.
-Does not go through the sub pages, only the inital page for each scroller.
+Does not go through the sub pages, only the initial page for each scroller.
 - 4 : Controls screen brightness manually.
   - Push to toggle between 100% and 10%.
   - Turn to move incrementally.